Floorp-Projects/Floorp/devtools/docs/backend/actor-e10s-handling.md

   }

   return {
-    onBrowserSwap: setMessageManager,
     onDisconnected: () => setMessageManager(null),
   };
 };
 ```

 The server will call the `onDisconnected` method returned by the parent process setup flow to give the actor modules the chance to cleanup their handlers registered on the disconnected message manager.

-The server will call the `onBrowserSwap` method returned by the parent process setup flow to notify actor modules when the message manager for the target frame has changed.
-The parent process code should remove any message listeners from the previous message manager and add them to the new one.

 ## Summary of the setup flow